From the SuperTopo thread: Daisy Death revisited

 Author: Russ Walling

-Jd writes: "Any reason why this can't be the solution going forward rather than many stitches and bits of webbing?"
+Jd writes: "Any reason why this can't be the solution going

 Too easy.